BenHeil26/nvim/test/test-peek.md

 * Second thing
     * nested thing

-this is a diagram to test mermaid:
+This is a diagram to test mermaid:
 ```mermaid
 flowchart LR
     A --> B